seldonian-framework/Tutorials/examples/facial_recognition.md

 </p>

 <p>
-    We want to stress that the dataset, model and fairness constraint we used in this example are all interchangable.
-The toolkit supports any supervised PyTorch model, as long as it is differentiable.
-Likewise, the fairness constraint we used is not intended to be <i>correct</i> or reused elsewhere.
-It was chosen as an example of how one could define their own fairness constraint or to adopt an existing one.
-One could even define multiple fairness constraints that they want to hold simultaneously.
-We hope this example helps to illustrate how to use to the Seldonian Toolkit to apply fairness constraints to a deep learning model and to evaluate how the performance, data-efficiency, and safety trade off.
+    We intended this example to illustrate how to use to the Seldonian Toolkit to apply fairness constraints to a deep learning model and to evaluate how the performance, data-efficiency, and safety trade off.
+We want to stress that the dataset, model and fairness constraint we used are all interchangable.
+The toolkit supports any supervised learning model, as long as it is implemented in PyTorch or Tensorflow and it is differentiable.
+Also, the fairness constraint we used is not intended to be <i>correct</i> or reused elsewhere.
+It was chosen as an example of how one could define their own fairness constraints or adopt existing ones.
+Enforcing this fairness constraint, or perhaps <i>any</i>, statistical fairness constraint(s) may not address all of the issues related to the fairness of facial recognition systems.
+There are other issues that go beyond enforcing statistical fairness constraints, such as concerns about consent from people whose faces are used to train the model and concerns about the use of facial recognition at all.
+Instead, we hope that the toolkit can be one piece of a more holistic solution.
 </p>

 </div>